CENDARI/litef-conductor/docs/dataspaces/get-dataspace-resources.rst

 ======================  ======= ==========================
-nextPage (optional)     String  URL of the next page of results currentPage (optional)  String  URL of the current page of results data (optional)         Array   Array of resource objects end                     Boolean ``false`` if there are no more resources to return, otherwise ``true``
+nextPage (optional)     String  URL of the next page of results currentPage (optional)  String  URL of the current page of results data (optional)         Array   Array of resource objects that belong to the dataspace end                     Boolean ``false`` if there are no more resources to return, otherwise ``true``
 ======================  ======= ==========================